 My agency work encompassed four additional years as a caseworker and supervisor at AIDS-Related Community Services in Westchester.
 This was followed by five years at Comprehensive Behavioral Healthcare in Hackensack as an outpatient therapist where I gained a breadth and depth of understanding of mental health issues.

-Today I continue my private practice, lecture as an adjunct for the Silver School of Social Work at New York University, conduct research into the effects on clients of therapists who share their belief system during the course of treatment, facilitate a mindfulness group for the Ethical Culture Society of Bergen County, and volunteer on the Board of Directors of the Bergen County Coalition to Prevent Gun Violence.
+Today I continue my private practice, lecture as an adjunct for the Silver School of Social Work at New York University, and volunteer on the Board of Directors of the Bergen County Brady Campaign.